A bacterial toxin could be contributing to the colorectal cancer rise in young people

 Toxin timeline

 Colibactin was linked to colorectal cancer cases in younger people, according to a study published in the journal Nature.
 The toxin has been known to cause DNA damage and is produced by several species of harmful gut bacteria, including E. coli.
-The recent study looked at tissue samples from close to 1,000 colorectal cancer patients across the world, and found that "around 50% of early-onset colorectal cancers in individuals under 40 carried the distinctive signature of colibactin exposure," said senior study author Ludmil Alexandrov, a bioengineering and cellular and molecular medicine professor at UC San Diego, to NBC News.
+The recent study looked at tissue samples from close to 1,000 colorectal cancer patients across the world and found that "around 50% of early-onset colorectal cancers in individuals under 40 carried the distinctive signature of colibactin exposure," said senior study author Ludmil Alexandrov, a bioengineering and cellular and molecular medicine professor at UC San Diego, to NBC News.

-Colibactin is called a "genotoxin" and is essentially the "weapon system of a bacteria to fight other bacteria and to defend themselves," said Alexandrov.
+Colibactin is a "genotoxin" and the "weapon system of a bacteria to fight other bacteria and to defend themselves," said Alexandrov.
 It can "get directed" to the gut cells and seed mutations, increasing the risk of developing colorectal cancer, said NPR.
 Also, exposure to colibactin happens well before a cancer diagnosis, usually in early life.
 "Our estimate is that it happens within the first 10 years of life," Alexandrov said.
 "So if you get that mutation at age 5, that puts you 20 to 30 years ahead of schedule for getting colorectal cancer."

 Subscribe to The Week